 Mini flashlights are practical and useful tools to have on hand.
 Small enough to go anywhere, they’re a source of bright light when you need it most.
 Great for camping, hunting, fishing, hiking, power outages, walking at night, or carrying in a purse, bag, or pocket for emergencies or personal safety, mini flashlights are affordable and make great gifts.
 Thanks to advances in technology, mini flashlights are continuously being improved in terms of size, light output, battery life, and much more.
 With so many options, it can be tough to know which is best for you and what you need it for.
 To help you narrow it down, we’ve compiled a list of some of our favorite mini flashlights.

-- Impact-resistant to 6 feet drops
+- Impact-resistant against six-foot drops

-- IPX7-rated waterproof to 3 feet
+- Waterproof down to three feet

-- LED bulb only uses a single AAA battery
+- Uses a single AAA battery

 - Made of aircraft-grade aluminum

 - Produces 150 lumens with AAA batteries and 350 with CR123As

 - Completely waterproof at a three-foot depth for 30 minutes